-Dirleton Castle is a one of Scotland’s oldest surviving strongholds.
+Dirleton Castle is one of Scotland’s oldest surviving strongholds.
 The 13th-century fortress was for 400 years a magnificent fortified residence to three successive noble families – the de Vauxs, Haliburtons and Ruthvens.

 The Ruthvens’ eventual downfall saw Dirleton abandoned as a noble residence.
 Oliver Cromwell’s 1650 siege then rendered it unfit for military use.
 But the castle was not forgotten.